dbridgman1/ReadMe-Generator/Develop/readme.md

 Please refer to each project's style and contribution guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.

 ## Test
+To run test on this application clone the repo to your local computer.
+Open the file and terminal.
+Then refer to the usage section on how to operate the application.

 ## Questions
 [Github Profile]("https://github.com/dbridgman1")
 <br>
-I can be reached by email at Drew@yahoo.com
+I can be reached by email at bridgmand@gamil.com